-Mozzarella cheese is an excellent replacement for Manchego cheese for those seeking a mild taste that blends well with other cheeses or other flavors.
+Mozzarella cheese is an excellent replacement for Manchego cheese.
+This is especially true if you want a mild taste that blends well with other cheeses or other flavors.
 This cheese is a semi-soft cheese from Italy.
 It has no rind and provides a creamy, milky consistency and taste.

-There are multiple varieties available, though they all offer a similar subtle flavor.
-Fresh mozzarella or mozzarella balls are ideal for serving in a salad or cheeseboard, while low-moisture mozzarella is excellent for adding a melty consistency to cooked foods.
+Different varieties are available, though they all offer a similar subtle flavor.
+Fresh mozzarella or mozzarella balls are ideal for serving in a salad or cheeseboard.
+Low-moisture mozzarella is excellent for adding a melty consistency to cooked foods.

 Mozzarella is versatile and can be served sliced or cooked into a pizza or a casserole.
 It has a mild flavor that bodes well with various seasonings and ingredients.

-This cheese swap does not provide the same flavor as Manchego and is much softer consistency-wise.
+This cheese swap does not provide the same flavor as Manchego and is much softer.

 Start with a 1:1 ratio of mozzarella cheese and add more if necessary.

-It provides a nutty, salty taste to dishes and has a sauce-like consistency when purchased.
+This cheese provides a nutty, salty taste to dishes and has a sauce-like consistency.
 While it does share some flavor notes, there will be a noticeable difference in taste and texture.
 You can serve this cheese in a bowl on a cheeseboard.
-However, you will need to dip crackers and veggies into it.

-This cheese replacement works well in mac and cheese and casseroles.
-Unfortunately, it does have its recipe limitations.
-However, it is still a good alternative for those who can’t eat dairy.
+This cheese replacement also works well in mac and cheese and casseroles.
+While it does have its recipe limitations, it is still a good alternative for those who can’t eat dairy.

 The uses for cashew cheese are much more limited than for Manchego cheese.
 The flavor is also noticeably different.